 1. ECHDO can be dissolved by a decision of the General Assembly.
 The provisions of Article 16 apply.

-2. ECHDO will continue to exist after dissolution to the extent necessary for the liquidation of its assets.
+2. In the event of a dissolution with liquidation, ECHDO will continue to exist after dissolution to the extent necessary for the liquidation of its assets.
 Documents and announcements sent by ECHDO must contain the words: "in liquidation".
-Liquidation ends when the liquidators are unaware of the existence of any further assets.

 3. The officers are the liquidators of ECHDO’s assets.
 They continue to be subject to the provisions concerning the appointment, suspension, dismissal and supervision of the officers.
 During liquidation the other provisions of the Statutes also remain in force as far as possible.